wuzhiguocarter/hopr/environments.md

 ##  "new"     "now"     "shuffle" "vec"
 ```

-The empty environment is—not surprisingly—empty; the base environment has too many objects to list here; and the global environment has some familiar faces.
+The empty environment is---not surprisingly---empty; the base environment has too many objects to list here; and the global environment has some familiar faces.
 It is where R has saved all of the objects that you've created so far.

 ::: {.callout-tip}
 RStudio's environment pane displays all of the objects in your global environment.